Code | MAAPL |

 PhD Study at UCC

 Many of our graduates pursue PhD study at UCC and beyond.
-The College of Arts, Celtic Studies and Social Sciences offer up to 10 scholarships to PhD/MPhil students every year.
+The College of Arts, Celtic Studies and Social Sciences offers up to 10 scholarships to PhD/MPhil students every year.
+Recent graduates who successfully received an Excellence Scholarship from UCC are Jordan Carolan and Natasha Ryzhova.

 Skills and Careers Information